swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 The numbers in the diagram denote which loop cycle the character was printed in (1 being the first loop, and 6 being the final loop).

-We can call the [loop variable]({{ page.root }}/reference/#loop-variable) anything we like, but to open the block we can't forget to put a colon at the end of the line starting the loop, then indent the code we want to run inside the loop.
+We can call the [loop variable]({{ page.root }}/reference/#loop-variable) anything we like, but to open the block we can't forget to put a colon (`:`) at the end of the line starting the loop, then indent the code we want to run inside the loop.
+The colon identifies the beginning of a list of instructions, and the instruction before it tells us how to handle the list, in this case meaning it is a set of instructions we will loop over.
 Unlike many other languages, there is no command to signify the end of the loop body (e.g. `end for`); the code block (i.e. indented section) after the `for` statement belongs to the loop -- you can also nest these!